SSL Certificate and SEO

 Online security is a major concern for businesses and customers across the world, and SSL is the simplest solution to this.
 If your website does not have an SSL certificate, the chances are that your potential customers are already seeing a warning that your site is not secure – and they may not be able to find your website at all since this will have a negative effect on your SEO rankings.

 If your website handles any customer data or personal information, an SSL certificate is a must-have.
 Here, we will discuss what SSL certification really means, and how you can ensure that your business is meeting requirements and protecting the interests of your customers at all times.
+We are a professional SEO Services Agency in Cork that has helped many companies across Ireland improve their Google Rankings and Grow their Business, we can do the same for you.

 What is an SSL certificate?

 SSL stands for Secure Sockets Layer, and an SSL certificate simply lets your users know that your website is secure, using an encrypted link and a secure connection between your web browser and theirs to protect all data that passes between the two.
-An SSL certificate is, essentially, a cryptographic key that creates a single use secure session between two servers, so that all data passed between the web server and browsers remains private and integral.
+An SSL certificate is, essentially, a cryptographic key that creates a single-use secure session between two servers, so that all data passed between the web server and browsers remains private and integral.

 Why do I need SSL certification?

 Internet security is a major concern for users and businesses alike, and SSL certification is a good way to reassure your customers and prevent online fraud and identity theft.
-Any site that uses, collects or exchanges information should be secure, and becoming SSL certified is a simple and straightforward process.
+Any site that uses, collects or exchanges information should be secure and becoming SSL certified is a simple and straightforward process.

 SSL certification will give your business: